Data Analysis and Interpretation for High Performance

 Your upfront cost: $0

 - 17 Jul 2023

 Established in 1991 after amalgamating four eastern Australian Catholic tertiary institutes, Australian Catholic University now has seven campuses, from Brisbane to Melbourne and welcomes students of all beliefs.
 Specialising in arts, business, education, health sciences, law, theology and philosophy, ACU encourages its students to think critically and ethically and bring change to their communities and offer this online through Open Universities Australia.

-Times Higher Education Ranking 2020
+Times Higher Education Ranking 2023

 On successful completion of this unit, students should be able to:

-- Utilise contemporary statistical approaches to analyse individual and group data
+- Utilise contemporary statistical approaches to analyse individual and group data (GA5, GA8)

-- Interpret and report the outcome of statistical analyses in a way that effectively communicates complex information to a variety of audiences
+- Interpret and report the outcome of statistical analyses in a way that effectively communicates complex information to a variety of audiences (GA8, GA10)

 In order to enrol in this subject, you must be accepted into one of the following degrees:

-No special requirements
+No additional requirements

-The ability to make sound decisions in high performance sport is critical to maximizing performance outcomes.
+The ability to make sound decisions in High Performance Sport is critical to maximizing performance outcomes.
 In order to do this, practitioners need specific knowledge and skills in data analysis techniques, in addition to the ability to present data in a meaningful way to a variety of audiences.
 This subject is based on contemporary data analysis techniques focusing on determining practically meaningful differences in athletic performance.
 A range of approaches will be explored to allow for analysis of both individual and group data.
 The aim of this subject is to provide students with the knowledge, understanding and skills to analyse and interpret data of relevance to sports science and athletic performance and effectively present the results.